Blood, Sweat & Tears (Blood, Sweat & Tears album): History

 Al Kooper, Randy Brecker and Jerry Weiss had left BS&T after the first album.
 Founding members Bobby Colomby and Steve Katz searched for a replacement singer and selected David Clayton-Thomas.
 Three more musicians joined to bring the band to a total of nine members.
 Columbia assigned James William Guercio as producer for the album.
 Guercio was simultaneously working with the band Chicago.

 "More and More", "Smiling Phases", and "You've Made Me So Very Happy" were among the songs that Kooper had arranged before leaving the group.
 Other arrangements were contributed by Fred Lipsius and Dick Halligan.
 The song selection was more pop oriented than the first album, with more compositions from outside the band.

 The album was recorded at CBS's then state-of-the-art 30th Street Studio in New York City.
 The studio had just taken delivery of one of the first Ampex model MM-1000 16-track tape recorders.
-The new technology allowed for far more flexibility in overdubbing and mixing than the four- and eight-track studio recorders which were standard in 1968.
+The new technology allowed for far more flexibility in overdubbing and mixing than the four- and eight-track studio recorders that were standard in 1968.
 This was among the first 16-track recordings released to the public.

 An additional song, "Children of the Wind", was recorded at these sessions but left off the album.
 It later appeared on the compilation The Very Best of Blood, Sweat and Tears: What Goes Up!